Antler Valley Farm was established in 1890 by Ephriam McAllister.

 Marge passed away in 2008.

-Since then, Art has moved into Innisfail.
-He frequents the original homestead often checking in on his son, Wayne and grandsons, Wade and Scott to see what is new at Antler Valley Farm.
+Since then, Art had moved into Innisfail but continued to frequent the original homestead often checking in on his son, Wayne and grandsons, Wade and Scott to see what was new at Antler Valley Farm.